 This could be damaging not only for the individual IAR, but also the investment firm to which they belong.
 IARs should take the CE requirements seriously and ensure that they are meeting all of the necessary requirements.
 Fortunately, IARs have several options available to them to help them meet the IAR CE requirements.

-RIA in a Box is offers various resources to help IARs meet the demands of the regulatory environment, including CE requirements.
-RIA in a Box offers CE courses that are designed to meet the core and elective subject areas required by state securities regulators and the Securities and Exchange Commission (SEC).
-Our courses are offered online, and IARs can access them at their convenience.
+COMPLY offers various resources to help IARs meet the demands of the regulatory environment, including CE requirements.
+With course designed to meet the core and elective subject areas required by state securities regulators and the Securities and Exchange Commission (SEC), IARs can select the course that suite their interests and their regulatory objectives.
 Courses include:

-RIA in a Box also offers a CE tracking system to help IARs keep track of their CE credits and ensure they are meeting all necessary requirements.
-Additionally, RIA in a Box provides customized CE solutions for firms and can tailor their courses to meet the unique needs of individual firms and their employees.
+COMPLY also offers a CE tracking system to help IARs keep track of their CE credits and ensure they are meeting all necessary requirements.
+Additionally, COMPLY provides customized CE solutions for firms and can tailor their courses to meet the unique needs of individual firms and their employees.